 - How to Transfer Office 2010, Office 2013 with a License?

-- Transfer office to a new computer with Office 365 Subscription
+- Transfer Office To Another Computer with Office 365 Subscription

 If you want to transfer MS Office to another computer for older versions like Office 2010 or 2013, then you need to know that these versions come with license tags that have specific restrictions on transfers or installations perse.

-Whereas, when you consider newer versions such as 2016, 2019, and Office 365 the licensing is associated with the client’s email, therefore in this article, we are going to talk about the step-by-step procedure to accomplish this task with the variations discussed above.
+Whereas, when you consider newer versions such as 2016, 2019, and Office 365, the licensing is associated with the client’s email; therefore, in this article, we will talk about the step-by-step procedure to accomplish this task with the variations discussed above.

 Important Points to Consider Before Moving Office to Another Computer